 Our ESG Program Manager conducted two company-wide trainings, an ENERGY STAR Refresher and Measurabl Site Manager Training, to over fifty attendees across Property Management Staff and Chief and Building Engineers.
-These training efforts were supported by partners, Sustainable Investment Group and Measurabl, respectively, and will hereafter be incorporated into the ESG onboarding training for all new Property Managers.
+These training efforts were supported by partners, Sustainable Investment Group and Measurabl, respectively, and we plan hereafter to incorporate them into the ESG onboarding training for all new Property Managers.
 As a result of these trainings, Property Management staff were educated on the Department of Energy's new COVID guidance for Portfolio Manager and the basics of Site Manager capabilities on the Measurabl platform.